MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

+_1.0.3_
+- Fix CsvDataWriter not writing certain types when writing the value would span a buffer.

 _1.0.2_
 - Fix CsvDataWriter.WriteAsync to consume the data reader asynchronously with `ReadAsync` instead of `Read`, which caused failures when used in ASP.NET Core where synchronous IO is disallowed by default.